Cherry Creek Falls in Marckworth State Forest by King Benchmark / 櫻桃溪瀑布

 Cherry Creek Falls and Back

-I crossed Hannan Creek over the protruding rocks.
-The loud burble on the other side soon lured me onto a spur path between the bushes.
+I crossed Hannan Creek using the protruding rocks.
+The loud burble on the other side soon lured me onto a spur path amid the bushes.
 Then came the two magnificent streams deluging 25 feet into the shallow jade pool below.

-After savoring the view in the rain, I looped back from the top of the falls.
-Then I took the steep Outer Limits to the road and crossed several ravines to head south.
-Soon, I met two folks with one dog by the state forest boundary and exited.
+After savoring the rainy views, I looped back from above the falls.
+The steep Outer Limits soon brought me onto the road before crossing several ravines to go south.
+Soon, I passed two folks with their dog by the forest boundary as I exited.

 See more trip photos here.